AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Deployments will have a mechanism for forced inclusions of transactions in the canonical chain.

-### Open Questions

-- How does it work?
-- Can this mechanism be tied to the based sequencing mechanism?

 ## Aztec Labs Node

 Aztec Labs will provide a reference implementation of the Aztec Node, which will be used to run the Aztec Network.